jascha030/php-cs-fixer-config/README.md

     ->ignoreDotFiles(false);

 $config = new Config(
-    Config::PHP_74, // Set a minimal PHP Language version (8.2 is the default value).
+    Config::PHP_82, // Set a minimal PHP Language version (8.2 is the default value).
     <<<'EOF'
-        This file is part of the WP Brothers WordPress Back-end PHP-CS-Fixer Config package.
+     This file is part of the jascha030/php-cs-fixer-config package.

-        (c) WP Brothers <wordpress@socialbrothers.nl>
+     (c) Jascha van Aalst <contact@jaschavanaalst.nl>

      For the full copyright and license information, please view the LICENSE file that was distributed with this source code.
     EOF, // Add optional header comment, if needed for the license.
 (In most cases we won't need this and the argument can be omitted).
 );